Drinking Water Treatment

 b) It increases organic matter and chlorine demand

-c) It causes colour, taste & odour problems by long periods of water storage
+c) It causes colour, taste & odour problems due to long periods of water storage

 d) Unable to coagulate orthophosphate & nitrates